readme-ai

 Objective

-Readme-ai is a developer tool that auto-generates README.md files using a combination of data extraction and generative ai.
-Simply provide a repository URL or local path to your codebase and a well-structured and detailed README file will be generated for you.
+README-AI is a developer tool for automatically generating README markdown files using a robust repository processor engine and generative AI.
+Simply provide a repository URL or local path to your codebase, and a well-structured and detailed README file will be generated for you.

 Motivation